Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Cooking Fires

 Women I saw in 1963 made meals over charcoal or wood fires and inhaled a lot of smoke.
 I didn’t really pay attention to that in 1963, but during my visit in 1970, I realized that it would be a very difficult life if I had to cook over such a smoky hearth.
-I know that women still cook over smoky fires in many parts of Guatemala.
+But many women still cook over smoky fires in Guatemala.
 Though other forms of stoves are available, for reasons of tradition or cost, many women have not given up their centuries old cooking techniques and tools.

 cooking over fire is a very old method